Supporting Brain and Body Function for Stroke Patients Through Hyperbaric Oxygen

 *Individual patient results may vary.

 We recommend waiting three to six months after the stroke to participate in the Aviv Medical Program.
-This time allows the brain’s natural-healing progression to take hold, but even years after suffering a stroke, patients can see significant improvements.
-We’ve seen success in clients who were as many as 10 years into their stroke recovery.
+This time allows the brain’s natural healing progression to take hold.
+However, even years after suffering a stroke, patients can see significant improvements.
+We’ve seen success with clients who were a decade or more into their stroke recovery.

-Over 2,000 clients have been successfully treated with the Aviv protocol to date.
+Thousands of clients worldwide have been successfully treated with the Aviv protocol to date.

 To ensure the most successful post-stroke recovery, stay mindful of the following: